SublimeLinter/SublimeLinter-html-tidy/README.md

 SublimeLinter 3 must be installed in order to use this plugin.
 If SublimeLinter 3 is not installed, please follow the instructions [here](http://sublimelinter.readthedocs.org/en/latest/installation.html).

 ### Linter installation
-Before installing this plugin, you must ensure that `tidy` is installed on your system.
+Before installing this plugin, you must ensure that `tidy` or `tidy5` are installed on your system.
+If both are installed, `tidy5` will be utilised.

 - **Mac OS X** – `tidy` comes preinstalled on recent versions of Mac OS X. You can install the [html5](https://github.com/w3c/tidy-html5) version by using [Homebrew](http://brew.sh) and `brew install tidy-html5`, or it can be built and installed from source.